devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - Trackpad
 - brightness keys(it's used as printscr and beside key for) increase and decrease brightness.
 - Input and Output
+- Wake/ Shutdown
 - Everything (Much More).

 ## <What's Not working>
 * iMessages, Facetime.
+* Sleep(Using sleep, fans still spins and causes battery drain)(Use any hibernate app in macos) Any one is welcomed to fix this issue
 * This Update is for BigSur 11.6.7, and not for Monterey or More.

 # Introduction